MatthewBertello/PyschologyPracticeProblemApp/ReadMe.md

 Needs to be Done.
 - Need to make some improvements to the UI for the mobile portion in particular the settings page.
-- Need to add dark mod to the desktop version
+- Need to add dark mode to the desktop version
 - Need to make the Stats page look better probably
 - Need to fix some general UI issues with button sizes and color.
 We should have most of this done by now.